Erandelax/fonline-roleplay-server/_posts/2019-02-03-a-word-about-combat.md

 Beware some weapons might explode when broken.

-## Evasion
+## Evasion & melee block

-Unlike ranged attacks, melee attacks have additional chance to be blocked using *melee block* ability, given that u managed to activate it in time, as well as can be evaded automatically given that your character have enough agility points.
+Unlike ranged attacks, melee attacks can be completely blocked using *melee block* ability, given that u managed to activate it in time.
+Also there is a small chance attack will be evaded automatically given that your character have enough agility points.

 ## Close fight